Long-Term Financial Planning Fundamentals

 Priority Sequencing

-6. Additional retirement contributions
+6. Additional retirement contributions: Beyond employer match

 Monthly Contribution Calculations

-Retirement Planning Basics
+Retirement Planning Fundamentals

 Retirement needs depend on desired lifestyle and expected duration.
-Common estimation: 70-80% of pre-retirement income annually for 20-30 years.
+Common estimation suggests requiring 70-80% of pre-retirement income annually.
+Someone earning €50,000 before retirement might need €35,000-40,000 annually during retirement to maintain similar lifestyle, accounting for reduced expenses like commuting, work attire, and mortgage completion.

-€200 monthly from age 30-65 (35 years) at 6% returns = approximately €285,000 €400 monthly from age 45-65 (20 years) at 6% returns = approximately €185,000
+• €200 monthly from age 30-65 (35 years) = approximately €285,000

-Education Funding
+Education Funding Strategies

 Home Ownership Considerations